keboola/component-cnb-exchange-rates/component_config/component_short_description.md

-Extractor for ČNB exchange rates
+Extractor for ČNB exchange rates.